MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup.md

 2. Select **Configure settings**.
 3. For each connection reference, do the following:
    1. Select the connection reference.
    1. To retrieve the connection URL, go to the [Power Automate portal](https://us.flow.microsoft.com/).
 Select the corresponding connection, and then copy the URL for the page.
-For example, if you are setting up the Intelligent Order Management Data Transformer connection reference, Select the **IOM Data Transformer** connection on the **Connections** page in Power Automate, and copy the URL from your browser’s address bar.
+For example, if you're setting up the Intelligent Order Management Data Transformer connection reference, Select the **IOM Data Transformer** connection on the **Connections** page in Power Automate, and copy the URL from your browser’s address bar.
    1. Go back to the corresponding connection reference page in Intelligent Order Management and paste the copied URL in the **Connection URL** field.

 > [!NOTE]